 You may think that all bail bonds are alike: you go to a bondsman for bail bonds after your arraignment, they post your bond, you’re released from jail, and that’s that.

-However, PCS Bail Bonds, the Fort Worth area’s leading bail bonds provider, wants clients to know that there are three different types of bail bonds available.
+However, PCS Bail Bonds, the Fort Worth area’s leading bail bonds provider, wants clients to know that there are many different types of bail bonds available.
 Though all types of bail bonds are used to secure your release from jail, the type of bail bond you choose depends on your needs.
 It should also be noted that there are certain offenses, such as capital crimes, where bail will not be offered.